 - Consider your audience: Think through the interest of your audience.
 Are you trying to engage more millennials or baby boomers?
 And then use the right kind of humor that will attract this group.

 - Document a plan: Be strategic about how often you inject humor into your posts.
-Test it out and if it works you can move forward with humor as a tactic for marketing your brand or campaign.
+Test it out and if it works you can move forward with humor as a tactic for your nonprofit marketing.

 - Aling with your brand: To avoid confusing your audience, align your style of humor with the general tone of your organization.